knice/inquiry.ucsc.edu/source/_articles/2020-21/natures-master-manupulator.md

 headed for a full-blown merger.
-Sullivan and others speculate that *Wolbachia* might someday become an intrinsic feature of its nematode hosts, like the ancient bacteria that long ago invaded our single-celled ancestors and became mitochondria---the intracellular "power houses" that all higher life forms depend on.
+Sullivan and others speculate that *Wolbachia* might someday become an intrinsic feature of its nematode hosts, like the ancient bacteria that long ago invaded our single-celled ancestors and became mitochondria&mdash;the intracellular "power houses" that all higher life forms depend on.

 That example points out just how fluid and negotiable roles like